Bloc/workshop-curriculum/courses/ruby-primer/03-level-conditionals/07-case/body.md

 end
 ```

-We can make this logic easier to read and enhance with a `case` expression:
+We can make this logic easier to read with a `case` expression:

 ```ruby
 def my_mood(emoji)